top of page

 The Liberator claims to center around diversity and makes it a point to address the different races that make up the battalion … Cowboys, Mexican, and Indian Americans, but it barely attempts to distinguish the soldiers from each other.
 This story is about Felix Sparks, a caucasian male, and any suggestion that it does more than that only hurts the series.

-That being said, The Liberator is captivating and engaging.
-Both because of the unique animation style and because of the brutally heroic story.
+That being said, The Liberator is captivating and engaging both because of the unique animation style and because of the brutally heroic story.
 If you’re looking to watch something fresh to honor Veteran’s Day, The Liberator would be my first choice.

 Felix Sparks (Image Credit: Netflix)

-Plot of The Liberator Miniseries
+Plot of The Liberator Netflix Miniseries

 The Liberator starts with Lt.
 Sparks arriving at Fort Sill where he is tasked with shaping up a rebellious battalion of soldiers and leading them on the battlefield.
 These soldiers are full of minorities who lashed out against racist superiors.